2026-Group 13

 Introduction

 We are all Product Realization Lab (PRL) course assistants who specialize in the foundry, where teaching the sand casting "ram-up" process is a significant part of our work.
 This process requires students to compact sand layer-by-layer around self-designed patterns, with forces needing to increase sequentially to achieve proper compaction.
-Because instructing this subjective technique can be challenging, we believe a haptic device providing feedback on actual forces would be a highly appropriate educational tool to help novices learn the necessary feel for the process.
+Because instructing this subjective technique can be challenging, we believe a haptic device providing feedback on actual forces would be a highly appropriate educational tool to help students learn the necessary feel for the process.

 Background